tnichols217/notes-old/example.md

 # This is file example.md
 Here I paste the contents of fileToLoad.md: **!!!paste fileToLoad.md **

-You can chain the pas
+You can chain the paste command into the inline command as well